Planting native grass is key for a natural quail habitat; especially if you’re raising bobwhites because they use grass for nesting and seed forage.

 Native grass is special because it provides shelter and food for quail.
 Once the grass dries it folds over making the shape of a dome or tunnel where quail nest underneath.
-Bobwhite quail won’t stay in the same nesting place for very long and will move continuously seeking new shelter and food.
+Bobwhite don’t stay in the same nesting place for very long and move continuously seeking new shelter and food.

 Because of this, it’s important to have additional areas where tall grass appears so they can naturally rotate nests as they do in the wild.
 This type of setting utilizes their instincts and it’s no surprise they love being on the ground, they camouflage perfectly.